Opinion | Trump thought he could beat the virus with spin. That’s why he’s now infected.

 We often treat public messaging from presidents as just “politics,” something separate from whether problems actually get solved.
 And in most cases, it is.

-When a president tells the public “My economic policies are working” or “The other party’s ideas about health care are dangerous” he’s trying to shape the way we all think and feel, but there isn’t anything we have to do in response, other than vote for him in the next election.
+When a president tells the public “My economic policies are working” or “The other party’s ideas about health care are dangerous,” he’s trying to shape the way we all think and feel, but there isn’t anything we have to do in response, other than vote for him in the next election.

 A pandemic, however, is fundamentally different.
 Our behavior — whether we avoid large indoor gatherings, maintain physical distance, and wear masks around other people — determines how the virus spreads.
 The president can shape that behavior by what he says and does.

-In countries that have successfully contained the virus — South Korea, Germany, Canada, and many others — you see competent government administration, and just as important, leaders who convinced their nations to pull together in a spirit of common effort.
+In countries that have successfully contained the virus — South Korea, Germany, Canada and many others — you see competent government administration, and just as important, leaders who persuaded their nations to pull together in a spirit of common effort.

 But Trump never even considered doing that.
 As his conversations with Bob Woodward proved, he knew even in February that the virus was deadly and likely airborne.
 He chose to lie to the public about it, saying there was virtually no risk and it would soon disappear.

-But that was only the beginning.
-Not only did he continue to downplay the severity of the pandemic, he encouraged his supporters to protest Democratic governors imposing stay-at-home orders.
-He treated public safety measures — including mask wearing — with disdain.
+That was only the beginning.
+Not only did he continue to play down the severity of the pandemic, he encouraged his supporters to protest Democratic governors imposing stay-at-home orders.
+He treated public safety measures — including mask-wearing — with disdain.
 He held large gatherings in which almost no one wore masks.
 He turned the pandemic into a partisan issue, in which flouting sensible precautions became a way to show your loyalty to Trump.

 Why did he do all that?
 It’s because he viewed the message he sent about the coronavirus as fundamentally about himself, and not about what people would do in response.
 How will this make people think about me?
 Will they think I’m confident and competent, that my administration is a success?